ansys/pylumerical/doc/source/user_guide/session_management.rst

 Using the "with" context manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 PyLumerical support Python "with" statement by giving well-defined entrance and exit behavior to Lumerical session objects in Python.
 If there are any errors within the "with" code block, the session still closes successfully, unlike in a function.
-When an error occurs, an exception is raised, and the error from Lumerical is shown.
+When an error occurs during execution, PyLumerical raises an exception and shows any error messages from the Lumerical script environment.

 **Example**